 - Medicare Part A and Part B and/or Medicare Part D; or

 - Medicare Part C, the Medicare Advantage Plan.
 If you choose a plan that doesn’t provide prescription drug coverage, you should also enroll in Part D.

 If your employer has 20 or more employees, the company is required to offer current 65+ employees the same group health plan choices that are offered to other employees.

 Most working people 65 or older enroll in Medicare Part A. If you remain on the employer’s health plan you can still:

 - Enroll in Part A and Part B as secondary payers, with the employer’s insurance being primary

 - Enroll in Part A but delay Part B an D

 Keep in mind that if you choose to enroll in Part C (Medical Advantage), you may lose benefits through your employer’s insurance plan.

 Additional Things to Be Aware Of

 Be sure to plan well ahead of your 65th birthday.
-Medicare coverage can seem confusing, and there are ramifications for making certain decisions, depending on your situation.
+Health insurance for seniors can seem confusing, and there are ramifications for making certain decisions, depending on your situation.
 Talk to an expert as well as your employer to learn as much as possible so you can make the best decisions for you.